drhsqlite/fossil-mirror/www/containers.md

 ## 4. <a id="static"></a>Extracting a Static Binary

 Our 2-stage build process uses Alpine Linux only as a build host.
-Once we’ve got everything reduced to the two key static binaries — Fossil and BusyBox — we throw all the rest of it away.
+Once we’ve got everything reduced to a single static Fossil binary, we throw all the rest of it away.

 A secondary benefit falls out of this process for free: it’s arguably the easiest way to build a purely static Fossil binary for Linux.
 Most